jimburton/noughts-and-crosses-react/README.md

 links to the source code, highlighting the line that caused the error.
 When creating a list in the UI from an array with JSX or TSX, you should add a `key` prop to each child and to any of its children.
 For instance, `<li key="uniqueId1" >Item1</li>`.
+In two places in the code, components were constructed after mapping over an array but the `key` props weren't added.
 The keys don't need to be globally unique, just unique among its sibling elements.

-Use the debugging information to find the source of the problems and fix them by adding the props to the `Row` and `Square` elements that were produced from an array.
+Use the debugging information to find the source of the problems and fix them by adding the props to the components that were produced from an array.

 The Dev Tools are a powerful suite of tools for analysing and working on your web apps, and it's worth getting to know them.
 You can find